Rationality theorems for curvature invariants of 2-complexes

 By Theorem \ref{thm: Essential origamis}, a morphism is essential if and only if there is a compatible essential origami.
 Just as in the case of graphs, it is easy to certify that an origami is compatible with a given morphism.

-\begin{remark} A morphism of branched 2-complexes $\phi:Y\to X$ is compatible with an origami $\Omega$ if and only if items (i)-(iii) of Remark \ref{rem: Certifying compatibility} are satisfied, together with the following additional condition: \begin{enumerate}[(i)] \item if $u_1,u_2$ are vertices of $S_Y$ with $\phi(u_1)=\phi(u_2)$ and $w_Y(u_1),w_Y(u_2)$ are in the same component of $V_\Omega$ then $u_1=u_2$. \end{enumerate} \end{lemma} \begin{proof} The conditions of Remark \ref{rem: Certifying compatibility} characterise when $\phi$ factors through the quotient map $Y\to Y/\Omega$ and the factor map $Y/\Omega\to X$ is an immersion on the 1-skeleton.
+\begin{lemma} A morphism of branched 2-complexes $\phi:Y\to X$ is compatible with an origami $\Omega$ if and only if items (i)-(iii) of Remark \ref{rem: Certifying compatibility} are satisfied, together with the following additional condition: \begin{enumerate}[(i)] \item if $u_1,u_2$ are vertices of $S_Y$ with $\phi(u_1)=\phi(u_2)$ and $w_Y(u_1),w_Y(u_2)$ are in the same component of $V_\Omega$ then $u_1=u_2$. \end{enumerate} \end{lemma} \begin{proof} The conditions of Remark \ref{rem: Certifying compatibility} characterise when $\phi$ factors through the quotient map $Y\to Y/\Omega$ and the factor map $Y/\Omega\to X$ is an immersion on the 1-skeleton.
 Item (iv) above is a restatement of the condition that

 should be an embedding.
 Therefore, by Lemma \ref{lem: Immersions and fibre products}, $\phi$ is compatible with $\Omega$ if and only if the conditions of Remark \ref{rem: Certifying compatibility}, together with item (iv), are satisfied. \end{proof}

 Since we will use essential origamis to certify that our morphisms are essential, we next refine $\Ess_\Pi(X)$ to include this extra information.

 \begin{definition} Fix a branched 2-complex $X$.
 The notation $\Orig_\Pi(X)$ denotes the set of morphisms $\phi:Y\to X$, where $Y$ is a finite $\Pi$-complex equipped with an essential origami compatible with $\phi$.
 There is a natural notion of isomorphism on $\Orig_\Pi(X)$: two morphisms $\phi_1:Y_1\to X$ and $\phi_2:Y_2\to X$, equipped with compatible essential origamis, are isomorphic if there is an isomorphism of 2-complexes $\theta:Y_1\to Y_2$ such that $\phi_1=\phi_2\circ\theta$ and such that $e\sim_Oe'$ if and only if $\theta(e)\sim_O\theta(e')$, for each pair of edges $e,e'$ of $Y_1$.
 We will always consider the elements of $\Orig_\Pi(X)$ up to this notion of isomorphism. \end{definition}